-Clicking Yes blocks potentially unsafe components from running, and the program may terminate.
-If the user clicks the No button, the application or applet continues execution with some added protections.
+Clicking the Block button blocks potentially unsafe components from running, and the program may terminate.
+Clicking the Don't Block button causes the application or applet to continue execution with some added protections.

 Raising a warning is the default behavior, but there are options available to manage how this situation is handled.

 You can manage how mixed code programs are handled via the Java Control Panel.
-The following screen shot shows the four levels of control available.
-See the Mixed code heading towards the bottom of the panel.
+There are four levels of control available.

 How to access the Java Control Panel varies for each platform